Anut-py/h-raylib/DOCUMENTATION.md

 `Raylib.ForeignUtil` contains miscellaneous utility functions for marshalling values to/from C. The most notable thing in this module is the `Freeable` typeclass.

 The `Freeable` typeclass contains two methods, `rlFreeDependents` and `rlFree`. `rlFree` receives a pointer and frees all of the data associated with it, including the pointer itself. `rlFreeDependents` only frees the data "dependent" on the pointer, which usually means dynamic C arrays, i.e. pointers.

+#### Raylib.Web.Native, Raylib.Web.Processable

+_NOTE: These modules are only used when building for the web._

+`Raylib.Web.Native` exports `callRaylibFunction`.
+This is an interfacing function that allows Haskell to call raylib functions that have been compiled with emscripten.
+This has to be done in a roundabout way because we cannot directly call these functions through Haskell; we have to call a JS function that calls the actual raylib functions.

+`Raylib.Web.Processable` contains internal code to convert Haskell types to raw bytes.

 ## Memory management